flexi-framework/flexi/docs/documentation/05_toolsoverview.md

 ```bash
 posti_swapmesh parameter_postiSwapmesh.ini <statefiles>
 ```
 The tool also runs in parallel using OpenMP.
-To run in parallel the environment Variable `OMP_NUM_THREADS=XXX` need to be set with the number of threads to be used, provided the compiler option `LIBS_USE_OPENMP` is enabled.
+To run in parallel the environment Variable `OMP_NUM_THREADS=XXX` needs to be set with the number of threads to be used, provided the compiler option `LIBS_USE_OPENMP` is enabled.
 In this case the parallel execution is the same as the single execution.

 A list of parameters used by the `POSTI_SWAPMESH` tool is listed in the table below.
 An example of the `POSTI_SWAPMESH` tool can be found in